-This clean eating potato corn chowder recipe is creamy, tummy-warming and totally comforting.
+This potato corn chowder recipe is creamy, tummy-warming and totally comforting.

 On the news, I’ve been hearing reports about arctic chills, people literally freezing to death around the country, and the feet upon feet of snow that many states are getting right now.